 Some individuals with clinical diagnoses of medical disorders report that these videos are helpful to their insomnia, anxiety, panic disorders and/or depression.

-Unfortunately, there is not a lot known about the physiology of ASMR or the true effectiveness of ASMR for medical disorders.
-And that is why the mission of this website is to promote the awareness, understanding, and research of ASMR.
+Unfortunately, there is still a lot to learn about the physiology of ASMR and the true effectiveness of ASMR for medical disorders.
+That is why the mission of this website is to promote the awareness, understanding, and research of ASMR.

 Learn more about ASMR: